-The Group has received revised order for the FY 2008-09 under section 263 from Assessing Officer raising an additional demand of Rs 61, taking the total demand to 124.
+The Group has received revised order for the FY 2008-09 under section 263 from Assessing Officer raising an additional demand of Rs 61, taking the total demand to Rs 124.
 The Group has filed an appeal before ITAT.
 The order giving effect to the said order has been received and appeal is filed with Commissioner Appeals.
+The Group has received the order from ITAT for the FY 2008-09 and ITAT has quashed the order of the Assessing Officer.
+Order giving effect to the ITAT order is yet to be received.